Automattic/gutenberg-ramp/README.md

 Gutenberg Ramp assumes one of the following states:

 - WordPress 4.9 and the Gutenberg plugin (either activated or not)
-- WordPress 5.0 and the Classic Editor plugin
+- WordPress 5.0 and a fallback editor

-If it detects neither of these conditions, it will do nothing.

 Gutenberg Ramp makes a decision early in the WordPress load sequence (`plugins_loaded`) about whether to take action.
 It will take action if the following are true:

-- the `wp-admin/post.php` is going to load AND
+- either the post edit or new post screens are going to load AND
-- according to code-configured criteria either: Gutenberg should load for the current post and will not OR Gutenberg shouldn't load for the current post and will.
+- according its user-supplied criteria either: Gutenberg should load for the current post and will not OR Gutenberg shouldn't load for the current post and will.

-The currently supported criteria are post ID (load for only specified posts) and post type (load only for specified post types).
-You can also instruct Gutenberg to never or always load.

-### Theme code
+Loading criteria are supplied either in code (in a theme or plugin) or via UI.
+Gutenberg can be instructed to always or never load, or to load for just particular post_id or post_types.

+### Specifying Loading Criteria

 Criteria are stored in an option and specified by calling a function any time after `plugins_loaded`, typically in theme code or on a hook such as `init`.